lagunoff/typescript-invertible-router/examples/life-taxonomy/README.md

-This demo shows how `Parser.prototype.parseAll` can be used to implement simple «breadcrumbs» navigation strategy. `parseAll` differs from `parse` by the fact that its result contain all variants that were successfully matched against input, including those that left some segments unconsumed.
+This demo shows how `Parser.prototype.parseAll` can be used to implement simple «breadcrumbs» navigation strategy. `parseAll` differs from `parse` by the fact that its result contains all routes that were successfully matched against the input, including those that left some segments unconsumed.

 ```ts
 const parser = r.oneOf(